enthought/mayavi/docs/source/mayavi/building_applications.rst

 Custom interactive dialogs
 --------------------------

-Mayavi and TVTK are entirely built using the Traits library which provide easy callbacks and visualization for objects attribute.
-All the different properties of the pipeline and pipeline objects are expressed as Traits, ie special attributes that can be visualized in dialogs, and that fire callbacks when they are modified.
-In particuler this means that when a visualization object is modified, the scene can update automatically.
+Mayavi and TVTK are entirely built using the Traits library which provides easy callbacks and visualization for objects attribute.
+All the different properties of the pipeline and pipeline objects are expressed as Traits, i.e. special attributes that can be visualized in dialogs and that fire callbacks when they are modified.
+In particular this means that when a visualization object is modified, the scene can update automatically.

 We strongly suggest that you refer to the `Traits`